trilitech/tezos-developer-docs/src/pages/tutorials/build-an-nft-marketplace/index.md

 Welcome to the first part of our four-part series on building an NFT Marketplace.
 This tutorial aims to equip you with the knowledge and tools to create a robust NFT platform.

-After this training, you will be able to :
+After this training, you will be able to:
 - Understand the basic concepts about NFTs and collectibles
 - Extend an existing Ligo library
 - Create a marketplace to buy and sell tokens